 CAREFUL: some of you have noticed that if you try and get this Barcelona discount card today you won’t be able to select the next two days as an arrival date: this is because TicketBar needs time to organise the visits to Sagrada Familia and Park Guell.

-Also remember that the Aerobus tickets are open tickets and so are not subject to the validity periods above.
-You’ll be able to take it whenever you want.
+Also remember that the Aerobus and Bus Turistic tickets are open tickets and so are not subject to the validity periods above.
+You’ll be able to take them whenever you want.

 You can buy and get your City Pass up and running using the following steps: